Blood-Pirouette/vitanet/README.md

 # Wikivita

-Wikipedia web scraping app developed using VITASDK and BeautifulSoup 4
+Wikipedia scraping app developed using VITASDK and BeautifulSoup 4